iakhator/firebase-shopping-cart/README.md

-# 🛒 Firebase Shopping Cart
+# 🛒 RingCart

-A modern, full-featured e-commerce application built with Nuxt.js 3, Firebase, and Stripe.
+A modern,e-commerce application built with Nuxt.js 3, Firebase, and Stripe.
 This application provides a complete shopping experience with user authentication, product browsing, cart management, and secure payment processing.

 ## 🚀 Features